Kaiyrly/eb-1a/2-petition/README.md

 So I just sent my agent to walk in and negotiate it.
 They said to her that my email was being processed, and they would get back to me with the available occupations and prices.
-In a few days, they responded, and we agreed on the details.
+In a few days, they responded and we agreed on the details.
 I sent my agent again to pick it up.
 Interestingly, they didn't charge her, although they had a price tag on custom reports.